dangarfield/ff7-fenrir/README.md

 We all love FF7, there are lots of mods and an amazing community.
 As part of my personal foray into 3D graphics, I wanted to work to better understand the assets, data and logic, ideally with result of creating a new Game Engine that runs using FF7 data.

-I will prodeminately be looking at recreating the fields in the first instance.
+> _Progress:_
+> - Field - Playable - Mostly complete
+> - Menus - Mostly complete, but uses debug data
+> - Battle - Current focus

+Most fields are playable.
 Ideally it will use the in game assets (`.lgp`'s etc), but I will start using generated json fields and pngs for a start.

 I've also added a huge amount of functionality to [https://github.com/dangarfield/kujata](kujata) also - Web-friendly FF7 assets